Faryaneh/TikTokCommentScraper-Text-Analysis/README.md

 were never loaded and therefore not included in the .xlsx file.
 Fortunately, this percentage is negligible most of the time.

+### More limitations found
 Attempted scraper with a post with 6000+ comments.
 A substantial amount of comments were lost.
 Only around 460 comments were recorded.
 (More accurately: 468/ 6554 comments recorded, 6086 lost)

-Attempted scrapwer with a post of 18.3K comments.
+Attempted scraper with a post of 18.3K comments.
 Same issue where a substantial amount were lost (6392 comments recorded).
 This time, it incorrectly recorded the total number of comments, recording only 18 instead of 18,300.